Guaaay/Guaaay/README.md

 ### Alejandro Astudillo

-I'm a last year CompSci student in Madrid.
+I'm a CompSci graduate in Madrid

 I am interested in:

 - Coding and math
+- Embedded and real time systems
 - Photography
 - Creative writing
 - 3D and CGI